onzelf/openhealth-cdi/doc/AUDIT.md

 In the round-two discussion the auditor claimed that inconsistent replay state across Gatekeeper replicas could only cause over-denial.
 This is wrong.
 Deny-monotonicity holds for the replay set as an input to a single decision point, but single-use is a global uniqueness property: two replicas with divergent replay sets each accept the same `jti` once, which is an over-grant relative to the single-use rule.
 The maintainer identified the error and supplied the correct statement, now carried in `ARCHITECTURE.md` §12.1: Gatekeeper replicas require no shared governance or authorization state, while strict cross-replica single-use DPoP requires a consistent replay domain or deterministic routing.

 ## 8. Residual notes (not findings)

-Four items are recorded for maintenance, none contradicting a claim.

-## 8. Residual notes (not findings)